Acting British Ambassador to Afghanistan

 The UK is helping to strengthen governance, service delivery, livelihood opportunities and economic growth.
 We are committed to supporting Afghanistan in the long term and expect to maintain current levels of bilateral funding through DFID (£178m) until at least 2017.

-For detailed information on our programme and what the UK spends on development in Afghanistan, see the DFID Afghanistan operational plan 2013 and our Development Tracker which replaced our project database on 31 October 2013.
+For detailed information on our programme and what the UK spends on development in Afghanistan, see the DFID Afghanistan operational plan 2014.
+See also our Development Tracker to explore international development projects funded by the UK government by country and sector.

 Support for British Nationals Abroad